Maffey/Maffey/README.md

 ### Introduction
 I’m  an  engineering  student  majoring  in  cybersecurity  and programming.
 I’m  looking  for  an  opportunity  to  polish  my skills and gain experience in the field.
 I love learning and expanding my knowledge.
 I am great when it comes to analytical thinking and I am very self-disciplined when it comes to managing time or organizing projects.
-Currently looking for a job - I would love to receive your offers!

 ### Information
 **Mateusz Kuniczuk**